Move from US to Australia (What to Expect – School, Cost, Life)

 In US, you do not pay any of these fees except the excursions.

-The school culture is more on the lines of Indian government schools than US.
+- The school culture is more on the lines of Indian government schools than the US.

-Almost all top rated schools have extremely high ratio of south asian kids.
-Due to high presence of Chinese and Korean immigrants, learning Mandarin or Korean is mandatory till grade 4 for all students.
+- Due to the high presence of Chinese and Korean immigrants, learning Mandarin or Korean is mandatory until grade 4 for all students.

-In USA, Government offices are not good enough as private companies.
+- In the USA, Government offices are not customer friendly as private companies.

-I Australia, government offices and services are like private professional services in USA.
+- In Australia, government offices and services are like private professional services in the USA.
 In contrast, Australian private business services are not as good.

 The only fact that pinched me was their own brand Kirkland costs more than regular brands in Australia!
 Wow.